KtGunn/Project_HomeServiceRobot/README.md

 The two packages or nodes coordinate their operations using **semaphores** i.e. parameters set on the rosmaster.
 In brief,

 > At start up robot (*pick_object*) will post **robot_ready=true** to master;

 > At start add_markers will post **target_set=false** and **robot_atTarget=false**;

-> A cycle now starts
+> A cycle now starts:

 > Marker sees robot_ready==true and places the marker in the pick up location and

 > >sets the pickup location, **pikk_x** and pikk_y**,

 > >sets **target_set=true**;

 > >drops **robot_atTarget=false**;

 > Robot sees target is set, reads the location, and

 > >sets **robot_ready=false**

 > >sets **target_set=false**

 > and moves to the location;

 > Robot arrives at target location and sets **robot_atTarget=true**;

 > Robot goes into wait mode and sets **robot_ready=true**;

 > Marker sees robot is at target, deletes the marker and pauses;

 > Marker sees **robot_ready==true** and sets a new location as above;

 > Robot see **target_set==true** again and signals and moves as above;

 > Marker sees **robot_atTarge==true** waits for **robot_ready==true** again and places marker;

 > Marker pauses and announces object has been delivered.

 The process repeats endlessly.